Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: The project aims to address the wide variation in mathematics proficiency levels among first-year science students, which stems from the diverse range of high school specialization tracks.
-The project will involve identifying the most essential mathematical concepts that a first-year science student must master, creating lesson plans and practice exercises, and specifically training student tutors in the use of these resources.
-The video recording is presented in an associated PÉDAGONUM project.
+Abstract: The project aims to address the disparity in mathematics proficiency levels among first-year science students, which stems from the variety of specializations chosen in high school.
+The project will involve identifying the most essential mathematical concepts that a first-year science student must master, creating lesson plans and practice exercises, and providing specialized training for student tutors on how to use these resources.
+The video recording is presented as part of an associated PÉDAGONUM project.

 Project Leader: Souhila KACI